krishh-p/hackthenorth2025/README.md

 2. **Snap3D API** to dynamically generate scenario-specific 3D objects.
 3. **Vapi Voicebot API** to provide natural, real-time spoken instructions.
 4. Backend **broadcasts** that instruction back to the Spectacles over the same **WebSocket**.
+5. Flask API for communication between Vapi and Spectacles
+6. Heroku to host the backend microservice

 ---